Eyes Cry at Cloudy Skies

 every drop of tear that fate applies,

-to drown out our faltering hopeful smiles,
+or drown out our faltering hopeful smiles,

-with splattered stings, spat, from leaden skies.
+with splattered stings, spat from leaden skies.

-Let's stride forward beyond the woe betides,
+Let's stride forward beyond what woe betides,

 that arise from seeing skies cloudy at sunrise,